dyno-might/dyno-might.github.io/_posts/2021-10-04-alcohol-trial.md

 <details markdown="1"><summary>(more)</summary>

-The purpose of this call is to "an opportunity to understand more about the protocol that is currently under development".
+The purpose of this call is "an opportunity to understand more about the protocol that is currently under development".
 This call takes place on December 8, 2014.
 Here's some quotes from the minutes of this meeting:

 Regarding the overall trial: